Here are my famous artists’ names and their paintings around the world.

 It shows the last meal shared by Jesus with his disciples.
 Its recognition as a masterpiece has meant that it remains as one of the most reproduced artworks today.

 In the Louvre museum in Paris hangs another of Leonardo’s most known works of art is The Mona Lisa.
-Some believe its fame to rest on the enigmatic smile that is on the face of the woman thought to be that of Lisa Gherardini.
+Some people believe that its fame to rest on the enigmatic smile that is on the face of the woman thought to be that of Lisa Gherardini.

-He was inspired by engineers when he was working in Florence and he was always trying to make the “process” better so he start to draw.
+He was inspired by engineers when he was working in Florence.
+Leonard wanted to make the “process” better so he started to draw.
 The machines were produced in 1952 in Milan to celebrate Leonard’s 500th anniversary.

 2. Famous paintings in Florence – Renaissance – Sandro Botticelli

-As a child I was always intrigued by Mythology and I came across Botticelli’s painting and I just fall in love with his work.
+As a child, I was always intrigued by Mythology and I came across Botticelli’s painting and I just fall in love with his work.
 I love the eccentricity and how he based his painting of Gods and Angels in a way that makes us want to know what he was thinking of and his views of the subject.

 I was lucky enough to visit the Botticelli’s exhibition– Botticelli Re-imagined in the Victoria & Albert Museum in London in 2016 which was the largest British exhibition since 1930.

 The Uffizi Gallery (or Galleria degli Uffizi, in Italian) is the most famous museum in Florence, and one of the most famous and important museums in the world.
-The Uffizi Tribune Room is the oldest room of the museum, and became a romantic symbol made famous by the European fashion of the grand tour.
+The Uffizi Tribune Room is the oldest room of the museum and became a romantic symbol made famous by the European fashion of the grand tour.

 The room is richly decorated with enamels and shells according to the theme of the four elements.
 Gentile da Fabriano, Leonardo da Vinci and Sandro Botticelli and many more.
 The Uffizi Gallery Museum

 3. Famous Paintings Spain – Salvador Dali – Surrealism

-If you are thinking on visiting or being close to the work of one of the most admirable and inquiring mind, Salvador Dali’s museums and houses in Spain is a place to go!
-Read here about my visit to these unimaginable places where I, in some moments could questioned my own reality…
+If you are thinking about visiting or being close to the work of one of the most admirable and inquiring mind, Salvador Dali’s museums and houses in Spain is a place to go!

 You will discover the history and culture of Spain and it’s rich in art date back from prehistoric cave paintings at Altamira right up to the surrealism of Salvador Dalí most famous painting ‘The Persistence of Memory’.
-See more here: Famous Spanish Painters

 4. Famous Paintings by Picasso – Cubism

-I couldn’t write a post titled famous paintings and Artists without mentioning Pablo Picasso.
-But, do you know that his full name is Pablo Diego Jose Santiago Francisco de Paula Juan Nepomuceno Crispin Crispiniano de los Remedios Cipriano de la Santisima Trinidad Ruiz Blasco y Picasso Lopez?
+Do you know that his full name is Pablo Diego Jose Santiago Francisco de Paula Juan Nepomuceno Crispin Crispiniano de los Remedios Cipriano de la Santisima Trinidad Ruiz Blasco y Picasso Lopez?

 If you never noticed, look closely to see the shape of the head (top).
+What do you see?
 It might make you see things in another perspective and be curious to find out more about Picasso.

-My message in this post is: Don’t take from granted where you live, look around as there are many people that might want to be right there where you are!
+My message in this post is: Don’t take from granted where you live, look around as there are many people that might want to be right where you are!